Fixed Annuities

 How Fixed Annuities Can Be Used to Cover the Long Term Care Risk

-Fixed non-qualified annuities -- contracts funded with after-tax money and from a source other than a qualified retirement plan -- now offer additional tax advantages when used to fund Long Term Care Insurance premiums through a Section 1035 exchange.
-For background, a 1035 exchange is the replacement, or exchange, of an annuity or life insurance policy without tax consequences.
+Fixed non-qualified annuities -- contracts funded with after-tax money and from a source other than a Qualified retirement plan -- now offer additional tax advantages when used to fund LTC Insurance premiums via what is known as a Section 1035 exchange.
+For background, a 1035 exchange is the replacement, or exchange, of an annuity or life insurance policy without adverse tax consequences.
 Prior to the Pension Protection Act, the allowable types of exchanges included from an old life insurance policy to a new life insurance policy, from an old life insurance policy to a new annuity, and from an old annuity to a new annuity.
-(Note: An old annuity cannot be exchanged for a new life insurance policy.)
+(Note: An old annuity cannot be exchanged to a new life insurance policy.)

-You may be able to take advantage of a 1035 tax-free exchange to fund your Long Term Care Insurance policy premiums.
-In a 1035 exchange from a non-qualified annuity into a Long Term Care Insurance policy, the gain in the annuity contract will be reduced pro-rata with the amount of total gain in the contract.
+The Pension Protection Act now permits 1035 tax-free exchanges to fund LTC Insurance policy premiums.
+In a 1035 exchange from a non-qualified annuity to an LTC Insurance policy, the gain in the annuity contract is reduced pro-rata with the amount of total gain in the contract.
 For example, if the annuity had accumulated enough gain to account for 40% of the account value, then withdrawals to fund Long Term Care Insurance premiums would be taken as 60% from the original annuity investment and 40% from gain.
-This type of exchange is tax-free to you, and depending on how much the annuity has grown over time and your specific tax bracket, the tax benefit could be quite meaningful.
+This type of exchange is tax-free to you; and depending on how much the annuity has grown over time and your specific tax bracket, the tax benefit could be quite meaningful.

 Back to Top | Back to Fixed Annuities Home